JonasHanselle/CoRRAS/README.md

 # Hybrid Ranking and Regression for Algorithm Selection

 This repository contains the code corresponding to the paper "Hybrid Ranking and Regression for Algorithm Selection".
+To run the experiments, the python scripts in the "experiments" folders can be used.
+The ASLib benchmark data can be obtained from the official repository https://github.com/coseal/aslib_data/releases.
+To mange the benchmark data, we make use of the ASlibScenario package provided by Marius Lindauer https://github.com/mlindauer/ASlibScenario.